Thinking About Your Assignment

 Thinking rhetorically is an important part of any writing process because every writing assignment has different expectations.
 There is no such thing as right, when it comes to writing; instead, try to think about good writing as being writing that is effective in that particular situation.

-The following presentation will help you as you begin to think about your assignments rhetorically.
+The following video presentation will help you as you begin to think about your assignments rhetorically.
 It’s so important to stop and think about what you are being asked to write about and why before you begin an assignment.